Kevin Schade: Brentford

 On 4 January 2023, Schade signed for Premier League club Brentford on loan until the end of the 2022–23 season.

 On 12 June 2023, Brentford announced they had signed Schade permanently on a five-year contract for a club-record fee of around £22 million.
 In late September, Schade suffered an adductor injury which required surgery, sidelining him until April 2024.

 On 30 November 2024, Schade scored his first hat-trick for Brentford, against Leicester City in the Premier League in a 4–1 win.

+On 27 December 2025, Schade scored his second hat-trick for Brentford, against Bournemouth in the Premier League in a 4–1 win.

 International career

 Born to a German mother and Nigerian father, Schade is eligible to represent both Germany and Nigeria in international competition.

 On 17 March 2023, he received his first official call-up to the German senior national team for the friendlies against Peru and Belgium.
 Schade made his debut for Germany against Peru.
 In the match against Belgium, he was introduced as a substitute and provided an assist for Serge Gnabry, where in doing so, he demonstrated his passing and pace.